Employee and Labor Relations

 Grievance Processing: Assistance with the process, meetings, research and written responses to grievances; may include joining manager in grievance hearing if needed.

 Performance Management/Performance Evaluations: Advice about performance issues, coaching, resources, communication of expectation and investigation of employee performance.
 Provide assistance with the formal Performance Evaluation process and Programs of Assistance of Improvement¹.
-Administrator should talk to TLP about any Programs of Assistance prior to meeting with the Professional Educator.
+Administrator should talk to ELR about any Programs of Assistance prior to meeting with the Professional Educator.

-Investigations/Discipline: When allegations/complaints/evidence of possible misconduct arise, managers need to talk with TLP.
+Investigations/Discipline: When allegations/complaints/evidence of possible misconduct arise, managers need to talk with ELR.
 We provide assistance with process, the investigation (including investigation questions), appropriate levels of discipline, development of written expectations and templates for discipline and discharge.

 Other things that we can help with: